Edward Mayes: Early life and education

 As Mississippi seceded from the Union during the American Civil War, despite his youth, Mayes volunteered to fight for the Confederacy, enlisting as a private in Company B of Hughes' Battalion of Mississippi cavalry.
-On December 1, 1862, he rose to the rank of corporal with the 4th Mississippi cavalry, assigned to Company H. Following the conflict, Mayes enrolled in the University of Mississippi, and graduated in 1868.
+On December 1, 1862, he rose to the rank of corporal with the 4th Mississippi Cavalry Regiment, assigned to Company H. Following the conflict, Mayes enrolled in the University of Mississippi, and graduated in 1868.

 Career

 He worked as a lawyer in Coffeeville and Oxford.
 In 1877, he taught law at University of Mississippi.
 He served as its Chancellor from 1887 to 1891.
 He then taught law at Millsaps College.

 Death and legacy

 He died in Jackson, Mississippi, aged 71.